-Ubuntu 17.10 includes a nifty night light feature that could help you to sleep better.
+Ubuntu includes a nifty feature called Night Light which could help you sleep better and reduce the risk of eye strain.

-‘Scientific studies have shown that exposure to blue light in the evening makes it harder to fall asleep’
+Studies suggest exposure to blue light in the evening makes it harder to fall asleep

-Various scientific studies show that exposure to blue light in the evening makes it harder to fall asleep because (like all artificial light) it affects the circadian rhythms that manage our body clock.
+A slew of studies show that exposure to blue light in the evening makes it harder to fall asleep.
+This is because blue light disrupts the circadian rhythms that manage our body clock to a greater extent than other wavelengths found in artificial light.

-In the morning, your display returns to its regular settings.
+In the morning, the display returns to its normal colour settings.

 You need to be running Ubuntu 17.10 (or later) with the GNOME Shell desktop environment.
 The feature will in both Wayland and Xorg sessions, and take effect across multiple monitors.